loomnetwork/truffle-dappchain-example/README.md

 * Events declared on smart contracts should have an named parameter like `NewValueSet(uint _value)` in the contract `SimpleStore.sol`.
 Also it helps to dealing with events

-* Loom Truffle Provider is currently compatible only with Truffle `v4.1.8`.
-Support for newer versions will be added soon.

 Loom Network
 ----
 [https://loomx.io](https://loomx.io)